We sell a lot of calico, and our creative customers use it for all sorts of projects! Here’s a bit more information about this versatile cloth.

 Calico is a simple cotton cloth which has a distinctive speckled appearance.
 It’s made in the same way as cotton fabrics, but the cotton is less processed, so you can actually see flecks of the cotton seeds woven into the finished fabric.
 This simple, characterful, and natural fabric is durable, cheap and very versatile; it has many uses in the sewing room, for upholstery projects and for all manner of craft projects as it can be easily sewn, dyed, painted or printed; you’ll have seen it used for shopping bags, aprons and as a base fabric for craft creations.

-Calico traces back as far as the 11th century, when it originated in Calicut in southwestern India.
-It is a plain weave fabric; the warp and weft (the up to down and left to right weave of the fibres) woven equally.
-This simple weave means it can be made quickly and easily; both on mechanised looms as it is now, and on the non-mechanised looms of the 11th century.
+Calico is a plain weave fabric, which means that the warp and weft (the up to down and left to right weave of the fibres) are of equal weight, and tightly woven at right angles to give a strong and hardwearing fabric.
+This simple weave means that calico can be made quickly, both on mechanised looms as it is now, and on the non-mechanised looms of earlier times.

 How to use calico

-There are different weights or grades of calico, which can lend themselves to different uses.
-Calico is great to use for toiles to practice your pattern before setting off with your chosen and generally more expensive fabric.
-It is also great for bags, aprons and cushions and any craft project; calico can also be painted on and dyed just about any colour you can think of!
+The different weights or grades of calico lend themselves to different uses; it’s great to use for toiles to practice your pattern before using your chosen and generally more expensive fabric; it’s also great for bags, aprons and cushions and any craft project as it can be painted, printed and dyed very sucessfully.
 Calico is also used in traditional upholstery as a lining.
 It can be used for just about any clothing, accessories or household furnishing and so is one of the most versatile fabrics available.

-We have a range of different weights of calico available to buy at both our Bridport and Yeovil shops; to order online click here.
+You’ll find a range of different weights of calico at both our Bridport and Yeovil shops, or to order online click here.